← Back to projects

 Gap Confirmation + Test Design

-Each coverage gap is confirmed and classified into a specific gap type.
-Automation feasibility is assessed, priority signals are assigned, and records are tagged with a layer5_action that determines whether a custom test should be generated.
+Every coverage gap gets confirmed and classified into a specific gap type.
+Automation feasibility, priority signal, and a layer5_action that decides whether to generate a custom test.
+Controls that don't need a custom test never make it to the test generation stage.

 Inputfedramp_layer3_gaps.ndjson